-1) Start Sheetgo and initiate an import link connection
+1) Start Sheetgo and initiate an import connection

-3. Add the filter condition for selective data import, and create a connection
+2) Add a filter condition for selective data import

-To do this, we scroll down a bit on the sidebar until we see the Filter by section.
-Enable this button to add a filter condition.
 Justin needs data corresponding to his region comprising of the states California, Nevada, and Oregon.
-From the second image on this post, we realize that the location field is in column C. Since we need multiple locations for filtering, we will select Query language option and key in the following query:
+From the first screenshot on this post, we realize that the location field is in column C. Since we need multiple locations for filtering, we will select Query language option and key in the following query:

 SELECT * WHERE C=’California’ OR C=’Nevada’ OR C=’Oregon’

 Please note that we can opt for a simpler approach if we had a single value condition.
-For instance, if the region had only California, we could go for Condition instead of Query Language as shown below.
+For instance, if the region had only California, we could go for Condition instead of Query Language.

 3) Send the Excel data to Google Sheets

 In the next step, select your data destination.
 Either choose an already existing file from inside your storage, or let Sheetgo create a new Google Sheets for you.

 Give the new Google Sheets (and the tab that will hold your Excel data) a name.

 Finally, click on Finish and save to save the Excel to Google Sheets import.